-- when end to give the state far more space to experiment with regulations, following the model of the "regulatory sandbox" implemented by the government in Singapore.
-As part of such a policy, new regulations would be implemented with a limited scope and timeframe, but under real-life conditions, allowing us to experiment with the given regulations and to systemically evaluate their impact! - Let's create a two-pillar pension system!
 The decline in the size of the working-age population has a detrimental impact on economic growth, which could be partially offset by restructuring the pension system.
 The pension system should be divided into two pillars: a solidarity-based pillar and a savings-based pillar.
 The goal would be to remove any counter-incentives to employment in the pension system, while at the same time providing every elderly person with a high enough income to spend their retirement age in dignity.
+12
-The solidarity-based pillar would operate as a tax-exempt and equal basic income that is paid independently and regardless of any other income once the

-- recipient has reached the age of retirement.
+The solidarity-based pillar would operate as a taxexempt and equal basic income that is paid - independently and regardless of any other income - once the recipient has reached the age of retirement.
 The savings-based pillar of the pension system, on the other hand, would be used to accumulate individual savings in a virtual account, with a percentage deducted from an individual's wages; the eventual pay-outs would be indexed based on the yields of Hungarian treasury bonds.
-A portion of the funds could be spent on education, for example on "Sabbatical"-type rest years, which individuals could avail themselves of even before they reach the age of retirement. - institution of investment subsidies to individual companies!
+A portion of the funds could be spent on education, for example on "Sabbatical"-type rest years, which individuals could avail themselves of even before they reach the age of retirement.

 As a share of GDP, we spend nearly twice as much on subsidising private corporations (typically multinational corporations) based on unique government decisions than the other Visegrad states, the average of the EU6 or the Scandinavian countries.
 But there is no economic benefit to show for it, even as it puts domestic small and medium-sized enterprises at a competitive disadvantage.

-Rather than trying to counterbalance the costs of

-the difficult business environment by providing extra subsidies, we should instead aim to provide a favourable business environment for every company.
+Rather than trying to counterbalance the costs of the difficult business environment by providing extra subsidies, we should instead aim to provide a favourable business environment for every company.
+ROLE OF HUNGARIAN-OWNED "INTERNATIONAL CHAMPIONS"!

-▶ Let's strengthen the economic role of Hungarianowned "international champions"!
 Successful countries need nationally-owned multinational corporations which are competitive in the international markets.
 However, for the time being Hungarian-owned corporations have simply not been able to grow large enough to achieve that - it's as if they hit a glass ceiling at a certain point in their development.
 Even though we find 67 Hungarian companies in the list of the 500 largest Central and Eastern European corporations, only five of these have Hungarian majority owners, which is an extraordinarily low proportion compared to the relevant Polish and Czech figures, for example.